o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 It is generally a metadata associated with the telemetry payload.

-Instrumentation should retrieve the context, extract information such trace id to correlate span together.
+Instrumentation should retrieve the context, extract information such as trace id to correlate spans together.

 The OpenTelemetry [Baggage](https://opentelemetry.io/docs/concepts/signals/baggage/) documentation explains the use case really well.